A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 \citet{Baird1995} constructed a six-state star MDP that makes this failure concrete.
 All rewards are zero, so the true value is $V^*(s) = 0$ for every state.
 A lookup table learns this immediately.
 The MDP has a star topology: states 1 through 5 each transition to state 6, and state 6 transitions to itself.
-Linear function approximation uses a shared weight $w_1$ across all states plus a state-specific weight, with $V(s) = 2w_1 + w_s$ for $s \in \{1,\ldots,5\}$ and $V(6) = 2w_1 - w_6$.
+Linear function approximation gives each state's value as a combination of a shared weight, common to all states, and a state-specific weight, so that adjusting one state's estimate shifts its neighbors through the shared component.
 Training samples all transitions equally often (uniform distribution, not $d^\pi$).
 The dynamics are as follows.\footnote{\citet{Baird1995} also presents an MDP variant with two actions per state, demonstrating that Q-learning diverges under the same mechanism.
-The key insight is identical: shared parameters create cross-state coupling that uniform sampling cannot counterbalance.} When $V(6)$ is large and positive, the TD target $\gamma V(6)$ exceeds $V(s)$ for states 1 through 5, producing positive TD errors that push $w_1$ upward.
-At state 6, the TD target is $\gamma V(6) < V(6)$, producing a negative TD error that pushes $w_1$ downward.
-But states 1 through 5 are each visited as often as state 6, so $w_1$ receives five upward pushes for every one downward push.
+The mechanism is identical: shared parameters create cross-state coupling that uniform sampling cannot counterbalance.} When $V(6)$ is large and positive, the TD target $\gamma V(6)$ exceeds $V(s)$ for states 1 through 5, producing positive TD errors that push the shared weight upward.
+At state 6, the TD target is $\gamma V(6) < V(6)$, producing a negative TD error that pushes it downward.
+But states 1 through 5 are each visited as often as state 6, so the shared weight receives five upward pushes for every one downward push.
 The shared weight diverges to $+\infty$.
 The on-policy distribution would concentrate mass on state 6 (the absorbing state), counterbalancing the upward pressure; uniform sampling destroys this balance.\footnote{The gradient of $\|Q - TQ\|^2$ requires two independent next-state samples from the same $(s,a)$, since $\nabla\mathbb{E}[(Q - \mathbb{E}[r + \gamma V(s')])^2]$ involves $\mathbb{E}[\cdot] \cdot \nabla\mathbb{E}[\cdot]$ and $\mathbb{E}[XY] \neq \mathbb{E}[X]\mathbb{E}[Y]$.
 This ``double-sampling'' requirement is impractical \citep{Baird1995}, so practitioners use semi-gradient TD, treating the bootstrap target as a constant.
 This semi-gradient structure makes off-policy TD vulnerable to projection mismatch.}

+\begin{theorem}[Off-policy divergence, \citealp{Baird1995}] On the star MDP with zero rewards, whose linear features share a common weight across states and represent the true value $V^* \equiv 0$ exactly, semi-gradient TD(0) with all transitions sampled equally often diverges.
+There is an initialization, one in which the absorbing state's value is sufficiently larger than the others, from which the shared weight grows without bound, so the iterate leaves every bounded set even though $V^*$ lies in the representable class. \end{theorem}